Manasa54321/aps-portfolio/README.md

 ## Usage in OTTs

-### Keyword Search
-When a user enters a search query, the platform tokenizes and normalizes the query.
+Keyword Search: When a user enters a search query, the platform tokenizes and normalizes the query.

-### Query Processing
-The platform looks up the terms in the inverted index and retrieves the corresponding postings lists.
+Query Processing: The platform looks up the terms in the inverted index and retrieves the corresponding postings lists.

-### Result Ranking
-The results are ranked based on relevance, often using factors like term frequency, document frequency, and other relevance metrics.
+Result Ranking: The results are ranked based on relevance, often using factors like term frequency, document frequency, and other relevance metrics.

-### Display Results
-The platform displays the ranked list of content items matching the search query.
+Display Results: The platform displays the ranked list of content items matching the search query.

 ### Construction
 An inverted index is constructed by tokenizing the words of a document, stemming the root word, and then recording Document IDs.